Yakub and Aiubkhan Magomadov

-Aiubkhan and Yakub Magomadov are two brothers from Kurchaloy, Chechnya, who have disappeared in respectively 2000 and 2004.
+Aiubkhan and Yakub Magomadov are two brothers from Kurchaloy, Chechnya.
+Aiubkhan disappeared in 2000, and Yakub in 2004.

-Amnesty International fears that the "disappearance" of Yakub, may be connected to his efforts to find his younger brother, detained by the Russian federal forces in his home on October 2, 2000, and not been seen since.
+Amnesty International fears that the "disappearance" of Yakub may be connected to his efforts to find his younger brother, detained by Russian federal forces in his home on October 2, 2000, and not seen since.
 The family searched for him throughout the Russian Federation, eventually lodging a complaint with the European Court of Human Rights in 2001.
 Yakub told AI delegates in March 2004 about his brother's "disappearance" and the intimidation his family faced after their complaint to the ECHR.
 His family last saw him in April 2004, when he left Chechnya to travel to Moscow.
 In September 2005 AI learned that Yakub Magomadov had reportedly been seen alive in August 2005 in detention at the Russian federal forces headquarters at Khankala, where he may be being held secretly and tortured.
 According to Memorial, two members of Kadyrovtsy (Chechen militia) brought a note from him to his family, saying they would help arrange freeing him for ransom.

-In November 2005 their cases have been urged towards the European Court by Amnesty and the family of Yakub and Aiubkhan.
-On June 12, 2007, the ECHR has found the state of Russia guilty of disappearance and presumed death of Ayubkhan Magomadov in its judgement in the case of Magomadov and Magomadov v.
+In November 2005 their cases were urged towards the European Court by Amnesty and the family of the brothers.
+On June 12, 2007, the ECHR found the state of Russia guilty of the disappearance and presumed death of Ayubkhan Magomadov in its judgement in the case of Magomadov and Magomadov v.
 Russia.
-At the same time, the Court has not found that his brother Yakub's disappearance in 2004 had anything to do with his filing a complaint to the European Court.
+The Court did not find that his brother Yakub's disappearance in 2004 had anything to do with Yakub's filing a complaint to the European Court.